junxit/us-congress-bills-109/bill.md

 - Whereas the incidence of cancer among children in the United States is rising by about one percent each year;
 - Whereas 1 in every 330 Americans develops cancer before age 20;
 - Whereas approximately 8 percent of deaths of those between 1 and 19 years old are caused by cancer;
-- Whereas while some progress has been made, a number of opportunities for childhood cancer research still remain unfunded or underfunded;
+- Whereas while some progress has been made, a number of promising opportunities for childhood cancer research still remain untapped;
 - Whereas limited resources for childhood cancer research can hinder the recruitment of investigators and physicians to pediatric oncology;
 - Whereas peer-reviewed clinical trials are the standard of care for pediatrics and have improved cancer survival rates among children;
 - Whereas the number of survivors of childhood cancers continues to grow, with about 1 in 640 adults between ages 20 to 39 who have a history of cancer;